-Failure to comply with Competition Law can have very serious consequences for organisations.
+Failure to comply with competition laws, or anti-trust laws as they are referred to in some countries, can have very serious consequences for organisations.
 High fines (up to 10% of company turnover) and criminal prosecutions are no longer out of the ordinary, and company directors will often be forced to answer for their company's actions – potentially facing disqualification from the industry themselves.

 What does Competition Law do?